Carbon tracking usually fails long before the reporting stage. It fails in the data trail.

 - gaps in operational context that the system cannot infer reliably

 That is not a weakness in the approach.
 It is what makes the output defensible.
-The best systems combine automation and review instead of forcing either one to do the whole job.
+Stronger systems combine automation and review instead of forcing either one to do the whole job.

 Why this matters beyond reporting